carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/01_Get_Started.md

 ![Installed extensions](../img/installed_extensions.png)

-> [!TIP]
+!!! tip
-> If you don't see the extension icon, click on the ellipsis (...) at the bottom of the sidebar to see the full list of installed extensions.
+    If you don't see the extension icon, click on the ellipsis (...) at the bottom of the sidebar to see the full list of installed extensions.

 ## Ready to start